Some links on this page are affiliate links. See full disclosure in the page footer.

 Personalized Experiences Come From Empowered Teams

 Scripts can guide a process, but they can’t build emotional connection.
 Real personalization comes from employees who are trusted to adapt, respond, and care.
-When teams have the autonomy to make real-time decisions, they’re able to create meaningful experiences based on each customer’s unique situation.
+When teams have the autonomy to make real-time decisions, they’re better equipped to adapt the experience to each customer’s situation.

 Customer Loyalty Reflects Internal Stability